Straightforward, Diligent Representation You Can Count On

 Gather Evidence

-You can increase the likelihood of beating a domestic violence charge by gathering evidence to show that an accusation was false (having an alibi, for instance) or that the other person had also engaged in violence against you.
-This can include texts, photos, and any witness statements.
+Likewise, you can increase the chances of beating a domestic violence charge by gathering evidence to show that an accusation was false, such as having an alibi, or that the alleged victim has also engaged in violence against you.
+This evidence can include texts, photos, witness statements, or time-stamped records such as surveillance camera footage or timecards at your place of employment.

 Obey DV Protective Orders

-FAQs About Common Defenses in Domestic Violence Cases
+FAQs About North Carolina Common Defenses in Domestic Violence Cases

 What Makes a Strong Domestic Violence Defense Case?